On the critical parameters of branching random walks: Maximality of the pure global survival phase

 The computation of the generating function $\Phi$ in this case is simple: there is only one path from $o$ to $o$ of length 1 (the loop) whence $\varphi^{(1)}_{oo}=k_{oo}\lambda$; on the other hand, the loop is not involved in any 1st-return path of length $n\ge 1$ therefore the coefficient $\varphi^{(n)}_{oo}$ for $n \ge 1$ is the same as in the homogeneous tree (that is, when $k_{oo}=0$).
 Hence, $\Phi$ is the sum of $k_{oo}\lambda$ and the analogous generating function of the homogeneous tree.
 It is an exercise to obtain that, for $k_{oo}>(d-2)/\sqrt{d-1}$,

-Note that this provides an example where there are several (more precisely, infinitely many) local modifications of a BRW, all with $\lambda_w^*<\lambda_s^*$, and by Proposition \ref{pro:maximality} they all share the same global critical parameter.
-Moreover, one of these modifications (the one with $k_{oo}=d(d-2)/(d-1)$), has no pure global survival phase but still the same global critical parameter. \end{exmp}
+Note that this provides an example in which there are several (more precisely, infinitely many) local modifications of a BRW, all with $\lambda_w^*<\lambda_s^*$, and by Proposition \ref{pro:maximality} they all share the same global critical parameter.
+Moreover, one of these modifications (the one with $k_{oo}=d(d-2)/(d-1)$), has no pure global survival phase but still the same global critical parameter. \end{Example}

+Example~\ref{exmp:modifiedtree} was first presented in \cite[Example 4.2]{cf:BZ14-SLS}, where the authors proved that if the loop rate $k_{oo}$ is sufficiently large, then $\lambda^*_w=\lambda^*_s$.
+The proof in \cite{cf:BZ14-SLS} relies on a detailed analysis of the behaviour of a BRW along the branches of a homogeneous tree.
+In our case, we can instead employ results such as Corollary~\ref{cor:pureweak-nonstrong} and Proposition~\ref{pro:maximality}, which apply in more general settings than the one considered in \cite[Example 4.2]{cf:BZ14-SLS}.
+This not only simplifies the proof compared to \cite[Example 4.2]{cf:BZ14-SLS}, but also enables us to provide a complete characterization of the critical parameters of $(X, K^*)$ as functions of $k_{oo}$.

-In the following sections we answer some natural questions about these equivalence classes.
-Let us summarize the results.
-A class might have BRWs with pure global survival phase or not (see Section~\ref{subsec:q1}) but every class necessarily has an uncountable number of BRWs with no pure global survival phase (see Section~\ref{subsec:q2}).
-If a class has a BRW with pure global survival phase then the supremum of $\lambda_w$ is finite and it is attained; in this case there might also be BRWs with no pure global survival phase in the same class with the same maximum $\lambda_w$ (see Section~\ref{subsec:q4}).
-If a class has only BRWs with no pure global survival phase then the supremum might be infinite (see Section~\ref{subsec:q6}) or finite: in this last case the supremum might be attained (see Section~\ref{subseq:q3}) or not (see Section~\ref{subsec:q5}).
-Finally, we show that there are classes where $\lambda_w$ is constant among its members (see Section~\ref{subsec:q7}).
+In the following sections we address several natural questions concerning these equivalence classes.
+We briefly summarize the main results (see also Table~\ref{tb:table2}).
+A given class may or may not contain BRWs with a pure global survival phase (see Section~\ref{subsec:q1}); however, every class necessarily contains uncountably many BRWs without a pure global survival phase (see Section~\ref{subsec:q2}).
+If a class admits at least one BRW with a pure global survival phase, then there are uncountably many BRWs with a pure global survival phase and the supremum of $\lambda_w$ is finite and attained by all such BRWs (see Section~\ref{subsec:q8} and Proposition~\ref{pro:maximality}).
+In this case, the same class may also contain BRWs without a pure global survival phase but with the same maximal value of $\lambda_w$ (see Section~\ref{subsec:q4}).
+If a class contains only BRWs without a pure global survival phase, then the supremum of $\lambda_w$ may be infinite (see Section~\ref{subsec:q6}) or finite; in the latter case, the supremum may or may not be attained (see Sections~\ref{subsec:q3} and \ref{subsec:q5}, respectively).
+Finally, we show that there exist classes in which $\lambda_w$ is constant across all members (see Section~\ref{subsec:q7}).

-\subsection{Does every equivalence class have a BRW with pure global survival phase?}
+\subsection{Does every equivalence class have a BRW with a pure global survival phase?}